Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Experiments

 \subsection{Experimental Setup}

 {Since our work presents the first universal immunization approach against diffusion-based image editing, no directly comparable methods exist under the same setting.
-Therefore, we establish baselines for universal image immunization by adapting three representative image-specific methods: (i) the encoder attack from PhotoGuard~\citep{raising} (\textit{Encoder}), (ii) AdvPaint~\citep{advpaint}, which alters intermediate embeddings of self-attention and cross-attention (\textit{Embedding}), and (iii) Semantic Attack~\citep{semantic}, which manipulates cross-attention maps (\textit{Map}).
-Detailed descriptions of the modifications are provided in Appendix~\ref{app:universal_baselines}. {To further assess the effectiveness and efficiency of our approach, we also compare against state-of-the-art image-specific immunization methods, including PhotoGuard~\citep{raising}—with its Encoder Attack (EA) and Diffusion Attack (DA)—the Semantic Attack (SA)~\citep{semantic}, and EditShield (ES)~\citep{editshield} for image editing.} }
+Therefore, we establish baselines for universal image immunization by adapting three representative image-specific methods: (i) the encoder attack from PhotoGuard~\cite{raising} (\textit{Encoder}), (ii) AdvPaint~\cite{advpaint}, which alters intermediate embeddings of self-attention and cross-attention (\textit{Embedding}), and (iii) Semantic Attack~\cite{semantic}, which manipulates cross-attention maps (\textit{Map}).
+Detailed implementation setup and modifications of the universalized baselines are provided in the supplementary materials (Section~A.6).
+To further assess the effectiveness and efficiency of our approach, we also compare against state-of-the-art image-specific immunization methods, including PhotoGuard~\cite{raising}—with its Encoder Attack (EA) and Diffusion Attack (DA)—and the Semantic Attack (SA)~\cite{semantic}, as well as a optimization-free method, FastProtect~\cite{nearly} for image editing.}

-\paragraph{Implementation Details.} In our experiments, we train UAPs on the Stable Diffusion V1.5~\citep{rombach2022high} model available on Hugging Face. {Following prior work on classifier UAPs~\citep{psp,trm}, we set $\epsilon=10/255$ to limit visible artifacts, as a single perturbation must generalize across inputs.
-For image-specific methods, we adopt the convention~\citep{raising,semantic} with $\epsilon=16/255$.} The number of optimization iterations is set to 100 for image-specific methods, while ours is trained for 20 epochs.
-The timestep parameter in Algorithm~\ref{alg:algo_ori} is set to $T=\{5, 10, 15, 20, 25\}$.
+\paragraph{\textbf{\textup{Implementation Details.}}} In our experiments, we train UAPs on the Stable Diffusion V1.5~\cite{rombach2022high} model available on Hugging Face. {Following prior work on classifier UAPs~\cite{psp,trm}, we set $\epsilon=10/255$ to limit visible artifacts, as a single perturbation must generalize across inputs.
+For image-specific methods, we adopt the convention~\cite{raising,semantic} with $\epsilon=16/255$.} The number of optimization iterations is set to 100 for image-specific methods, while ours is trained for 20 epochs.
+The timestep parameter in Algorithm~1 is set to $T=\{5, 10, 15, 20, 25\}$.
 We adopt the default setting of Stable Diffusion V1.5 for all remaining hyperparameters.
-To evaluate black-box transferability, we further test our trained UAPs on Stable Diffusion V1.4, V2.0~\citep{rombach2022high}, and InstructPix2Pix~\citep{brooks2023instructpix2pix}.
+To evaluate black-box transferability, we further test our trained UAPs on Stable Diffusion V1.4, V2.0~\cite{rombach2022high}, and instruction-based InstructPix2Pix~\cite{brooks2023instructpix2pix}.